 Cases against FedEx are going to have a higher settlement value against than your typical car accident case involving the exact same injuries?
 Why?
 The reason a case against FedEx has a higher settlement value is that a jury fully understands that FedEx has plenty of money to pay off a verdict.

-In Maryland and in most states, the jury is not told that the defendant has car insurance.
+In Maryland, and in most states, the jury in a legal action is not told if the defendant has car insurance.
 Usually someone in the jury figures out that the defendant must have insurance and spills the beans to the rest of the jury.
 But it still has a chilling effect on the compensation number the jury reaches.
-We have had cases where the juror's first question after the trial was whether the nice defendant will have to pay any of the big verdict they just awarded.
+We have had cases where the juror's first question after the trial was whether the nice defendant will have to pay any portion of the big verdict they just awarded.
 In these cases, this is not a problem and that increase the settlement and trial values of these cases.

 Our website has a lot of weapons to help you better understand the settlement value of your case.
 You can look at the settlement value for the type of accident or, better, the type of injury.
 For many of these, we have statistics for the average and mean trial or settlement value of these kinds of cases.
 Another limited but helpful tool is examples of settlement and verdicts involving the defendant.
 In very general and limited terms, it gives you an idea of how the value of these case vary with the severity of the injuries and the economic loss caused by the injuries or death.

-- 2016, New Mexico: $5,425,000 Verdict.
-The plaintiff is decedent's spouse.
+- 2016 - New Mexico $5,425,000 Verdict: The plaintiff is decedent's spouse.
 A 48-year-old man is a co-driver in a FedEx truck.
-The defendant FedEx driver allegedly falls asleep behind the wheel.
+The defendant FedEx truck driver allegedly falls asleep behind the wheel.
 The truck rear ends another tractor trailer causing the passenger to be ejected from the FedEx truck.
 Unfortunately, the passenger passes away from the result of the collision.
 As a result of this fatal crash, the family members brought wrongful death lawsuit contending that the collision is a result of the negligence of the Federal Express driver falling asleep behind the wheel.
 A jury awards the plaintiff $5,425,000 damages.
 The gross damages were $7,300,000.
 The jury found 25% liability in the other tractor trailer.

 Our law firm is based in Maryland and most of the cases we handle are in the Baltimore-Washington area.
-But we handle significant injury cases throughout the entire country.
+But our legal team handles significant injury cases throughout the entire country.
 If you have been harmed in an accident with a FedEx truck and want to consider a lawsuit or a claim for an out-of-court settlement, call one of our lawyers at 800-553-8082 or click here for a free no obligation Internet consultation.